Samuelk-Chase/CS3450-Software-Engineering/GAME_MANUAL.md

    - Click on "Sign Up" on the login page
    - Enter your email and password
    - Click "Create Account" to register
-   - Alternatively, use OAuth to log in with your Google account
+   - Alternatively, use OAuth to log in with your Github account.
+Note: While visible, other oauth options are not yet implemented.

 2. **Logging In**
    - Enter your email and password